MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-protection.md

 8. If you selected **Select template** for **Azure RMS**, click the drop down box and select the [template](../deploy-use/configure-custom-templates.md) that you want to use to protect documents and emails with this label.

-    More information about the templates:

-    - If you select a **departmental template** or if you have configured [onboarding controls](../deploy-use/activate-service.md#configuring-onboarding-controls-for-a-phased-deployment):
+    If you select a **departmental template** or if you have configured [onboarding controls](../deploy-use/activate-service.md#configuring-onboarding-controls-for-a-phased-deployment):

         - Users who are outside the configured scope of the template or who are excluded from applying Azure Rights Management protection will still see the label but cannot apply it.
 If they select the label, they see the following message: **Azure Information Protection cannot apply this label.
 If this problem persists, contact your administrator.**